falcosecurity/falco-website/content/en/blog/falco-okta-identity/index.md

   tags: [okta]
 ```

 Here is the output displayed in our Falcosidekick UI, presenting the context of the actor's name and the corresponding IP address responsible for the change.
-It could be advantageous to explore the possibility of incorporating additional ‘Output’ fields to enhance incident response capabilities when addressing identity threats.
+It could be advantageous to explore the possibility of incorporating additional `Output` fields to enhance incident response capabilities when addressing identity threats.

 ![](/images/okta4.png)

 ## Building a custom Falco rule
 The next example extends beyond the scope of the default Falco rules.
-For instance, if an identity integration or application were to be disassociated from the user 'Nigel Douglas,' it might be an attempt to compromise security measures within established workflows or systems - a good example of ‘Impair Defenses’ technique in the MITRE ATT&CK matrix.
+For instance, if an identity integration or application were to be disassociated from the user `Nigel Douglas`, it might be an attempt to compromise security measures within established workflows or systems - a good example of `Impair Defenses` technique in the MITRE ATT&CK matrix.

 Consequently, we will replicate this specific action and create a custom Falco rule to identify such behavior.
 As shown in the screenshot below, the admin user is seen removing the application assignment from the user Nigel.